 Read the Article from AAA: Driving West Virginia’s Route 60 (enter zip code: ‘06119’ when prompted )

 US Rt 60 begins in Western Arizona and ends in Virginia Beach.
 For the run through West Virginia, It’s known as the Midland Trail National Scenic Byway.
 Pass through Charleston heading Southeast and you come across the New River Gorge at Rt.
-19 here in Hico and Country Road Cabins.
+19 here in Hico.
 Our private cabins are the ideal place for a quiet stay in one of the wildest outdoor recreation areas in the nation.

-Here in the center of the state is where West Virginia earns it’s reputation for being wild and wonderful.
-Experience family friendly thrills white water rafting on the New River or reach for the limit with class 6 runs on the Gauley.
-If you prefer to keep your feet dry, you might enjoy a Zip Line or ATV tour, hiking & biking along the Gorge, fishing, horseback riding… If it’s fun, you can find it on the Midland Trail here in Hico.
+Here in the center of the state is where West Virginia earns its reputation for being wild and wonderful.
+Experience thrills white water rafting on the New River or push your limit with class 6 runs on the Gauley.
+If you prefer to keep your feet dry, you might enjoy a Zip Line or ATV tour.
+There is also hiking & biking along the Gorge, fishing, and horseback riding.
+If it’s fun, you can find it on the Midland Trail here in Hico.

 Travel Tip: Book a river rafting trip on the New River on Bridge Day.
 Bridge Day brings 10s of thousands of BASE jumpers and onlookers to the New River Gorge Bridge and you can take it all in from underneath the bridge as you float by.
 It’s an experience not to be missed.

 Rafting and Zip Line Canopy tours (our sister company)